mui/mui-x/packages/grid/x-grid/README.md

 # @material-ui/x-grid

-The Material-UI X Commercial edition of the data grid component.
+This package is the commercial edition of the data grid component.
+It's part of Material-UI X, an open core extension of Material-UI, with advanced components.

 ## Installation